GabriLP/MeteOggi/README.md

 - Axios: For making HTTP requests to the OpenWeather API.
 - Lodash: For handling data and object manipulation.
 - Bootstrap: For styling and responsive design.
+- Webpack: For bundling and managing project assets.
+- Babel: For transpiling modern JavaScript code for browser compatibility.
+- Dotenv: For securely managing environment variables.
+- Browserify: For bundling JavaScript modules for browser usage.

+You can install these dependencies using npm.
+For example:

+``bash
+npm install axios lodash bootstrap webpack babel-loader dotenv browserify --save ``

 ## Development